-Taking a gander at your answer decisions, you see 108, 196, 224, what’s more, 87.
+Taking a gander at your answer decisions, you see 108, 196, 224, and what’s more, 87.
 Just the second answer decision could be right since it’s anything but a total square..

 THIRD: Make Absolutely Certain.
 That you know precisely the thing the inquiry is calling for.
-Numerous reckless mistakes are made when an individual tackle for x, not noticing that the inquiry poses for y, or for 2x.
+Numerous reckless mistakes are made when an individual tackles for x, not noticing that the inquiry poses for y, or for 2x.
 You should take in any event as much time perusing and considering the issue you really do on estimations.

 Sample Model Example:

 A vehicle begins from city M to city K 200 miles separated, with a normal speed of 50 miles each hour.
 The number of miles the vehicle will be from city K following 3 hours.